andgineer/sorokin.engineer/posts/en/_posts/2017-04-30-dac_raspberry_pi_pcm5102.md

 This is a small box with HDMI input and RCA output (yellow for video, red and white for audio).
 With HDMI cable this is the same money as I2S DAC.

+In this case you connect Raspberry Pi HDMI to this adapter and select in your music player to output sound to HDMI.

 ## I2S DAC PCM5102 on aliexpress
 Search on [aliexpress](https://www.aliexpress.com) for "Raspberry Pi PCM5102".